Deák Ferenc tér metro station

 Deák Ferenc tér is a transfer station on the M1, M2, and M3 lines of the Budapest Metro.
-It is located under the eponymous city square in central Budapest, the capital city of Hungary.
+It is located under Deák Ferenc square in central Budapest, the capital city of Hungary.

 Owing to its direct transfer connection between three out of the four metro lines Budapest has and its downtown location, it is one of the busiest stations in the system.

+The station complex provides interchange to tram, trolleybus and bus services.
+It also houses the city's Underground Railway Museum.